 Live Chat for Banks and Credit Unions: It’s What Customers and Members Want!

 Self-service and 24/7 access is what consumers want in today’s digital marketplace.
 For banks and credit unions this means more than online banking or an impressive website.
 Not only do consumers want convenient, anytime access, they also want a superior customer/member experience.
-One tool that can help banks and credit unions deliver the high level of personalized service customers and members demand is live chat.
+One consumer enablement tool that can help banks and credit unions deliver the high level of personalized service customers and members demand is live chat.